 Sulfuric acid is then added to the liquid manure that leaves the centrifuge.
-Lowering the pH of manure reduces odors and helps keep nitrogen from escaping later.
+Lowering the pH of slurry reduces odors and helps keep nitrogen from escaping later.

 Acidificiation reduces odors and helps retain nitrogen.

-Lastly, the acidified, separated liquid fraction is pumped into longer term storage tanks.
-These tanks look like football field-sized in-ground pools.
+Lastly, the acidified, separated liquid fraction is pumped into long-term storage tanks.
+These tanks look like football field-sized, in-ground pools.
 The tanks are covered with thick, flexible rubber to prevent leakage and dilution by rain and snow.

 This particular tank was partially full.
 Rain water made puddles in the tank cover.